-- houses financial and statistical data related to the day-to-day operations of the Regional Health Authorities (RHA). - is maintained at the Department of Health and Community Services (DHCS). - receives data submissions electronically from the finance department of each RHA, on a monthly and annual basis. - is used by the MIS staff of Newfoundland and Labrador Centre for Health Information (NLCHI or 'the Centre') and by Financial Information Services at the DHCS to answer requests from the RHAs and other divisions within the DHCS, to verify report results from the CIHI and to provide indicator reports and data quality reports to provincial users.
+- houses financial and statistical data related to the day-to-day operations of the individual zones. - is maintained at the Department of Health and Community Services (DHCS). - receives data submissions electronically from the finance department of each zone, on a monthly and annual basis. - is used by the MIS staff of Digital Health (the former Newfoundland and Labrador Centre for Health Information) and by Financial Information Services at the DHCS to answer requests from the zones and other divisions within the DHCS, to verify report results from the CIHI and to provide indicator reports and data quality reports to provincial users.